-Entry ways will be open prior to and at the end of worship to eliminate any touching of doors.
 A temporal thermometer may be used to check your temperature by one of our members who is trained and works in the medical field.
 Hand sanitizers, gloves, and masks are located in the narthex.
 We ask that all worshipers please use a face mask.
-Hand sanitizers are located throughout the building as well.
+Hand sanitizing stations are found in the narthex, sanctuary and hallway.
 Restrooms will be open.
-Be sure to wash with soap and warm water.
+Be sure to wash hands with soap and water.

 Worship in the Sanctuary:

 Pews are clearly marked for seating to maintain physical distance.
 Families may sit together.
 Please refrain from hugging, handshaking, high fives, etc. Hymnals, bulletins, pencils, envelopes, and cards will not be used at this time.
 Text, email, phone, or verbally communicate prayer requests to Pastor before worship.
 Designated singers will sing the hymns/songs for the congregation; they will sit in the first pew on the lectern side.
 We will use the projector and screen for the order of worship with hymns/songs.
 Some portions of the Divine Service will be omitted to reduce the overall time spent in an enclosed space.
 The offering will not be collected, instead, offering baskets are placed in the narthex.